 Features: MentorshipCommercializationCompetitionEducationEquipmentFunding OpportunitiesInvestor AccessMulti-disciplinaryTraining

-The Health Innovation Hub (H2i) was established in May 2015 in the Faculty of Medicine at the University of Toronto to Enable, Collaborate, Educate, and Facilitate student driven translation and commercialization of ideas into problem-solving designs on health matters.
-H2i works to align, connect, and leverage the significant critical mass of people, facilities, programs and funds of the university and its partners towards effective and efficient health innovation ventures.
-We provide open and flexible educational and mentorship opportunities that place students at the heart of education, research, entrepreneurship and innovation; access to resources, equipment and expertise; and serve as a conduit for innovation throughout the Toronto Academic Health Science Network.
+The Health Innovation Hub facilitates student-driven translation and commercialization of ideas into problem-solving designs on health matters.
+It works to align, connect, and leverage the significant mass of life science research expertise, facilities, programs and funds of the University and its partners towards effective and efficient health innovation ventures.
+H2i provides open and flexible educational and mentorship opportunities and serves as a conduit for innovation throughout the Toronto Academic Health Science Network.

 Features: MentorshipEducationFunding OpportunitiesMulti-disciplinaryTrainingWorkspace

-ICUBE is an on-campus accelerator that offers early-stage business development and commercialization services as part of the U of T Mississauga and the Institute for Management & Innovation.
-Some of the acceleration and business development services include a collaborative space for innovative students and community partners to engage, tailored speaker sessions, an entrepreneurial curriculum, and a mentorship program.
+ICUBE offers early-stage business development and commercialization services as part of U of T Mississauga and the Institute for Management & Innovation.
+Some of the acceleration and business development services include: a collaborative space where innovative students and community partners can engage, tailored speaker sessions, an entrepreneurial curriculum, and a mentorship program.

 Features: MentorshipEducationFunding OpportunitiesMulti-disciplinaryTraining

-Entrepreneur Francis Shen, an alumnus of UTIAS, has established a new entrepreneurial incubation program at UTIAS with a $1 million donation.
-The program, called Start@UTIAS encourages and facilitates UTIAS graduate students to utilize the knowledge and skills that they have gained through their education to create business start-ups.
-Start offers the tools needed to create successful start-ups, including legal and accounting workshops, speaker dinners/series, networking opportunities, capital funding, and mentorship provided by Mr. Shen.
-90% of the donated money goes directly to the students.
+Start@UTIAS encourages UTIAS graduate students to utilize the knowledge and skills they have gained through their education to create business startups.
+It offers the tools needed to create successful startups, including legal and accounting workshops, networking opportunities, capital funding, and mentorship provided by alumnus and entrepreneur Francis Shen.

 Focus: Early-stage innovation and entrepreneurship